zhuohuwu0603/sample-boot-with-cassandra/README.md

 );

+# Note, first create the previous 2 table, then run SampleCassandraApplicationTest.java
+# After that, create the following Materialized view using the command, it will create a view automatically matching the table with hotels
+#

 CREATE MATERIALIZED VIEW sample.hotels_by_state AS SELECT id, name, address, state, zip FROM hotels
 WHERE state IS NOT NULL AND id IS NOT NULL AND name IS NOT NULL